IST-DASLab/gptq/README.md

 ## New Features

+Update July 2023:

+* Added `--static-groups` options which determines all group-grids in advance rather than dynamically during quantization, which has the effect that `--act-order` does not require any inference changes (that may cause slowdown) when used together with this option.

 Together with the camera ready version of the paper we have added several updates to this repository:

 * Slightly adjusted preprocessing of C4 and PTB for more realistic evaluations (used in our updated results); can be activated via the flag `--new-eval`.